MakerPrepLA/makerprepla/lessons/lesson09/lesson9.md

 #### Exercise 1:

-1. Create a variable called `myCat` and assign to it an empty object
+Create a variable called `myCat` and assign it these properties (& appropriate values of your choosing):
-2. Assign `myCat` a `name` property, which should hold a string value
+1. A `name` property, which should hold a string value
-3. Add an `age` property holding an integer value
+2. An `age` property holding an integer value
-4. Add an `alive` property holding a boolean value
+3. An `isAlive` property holding a boolean value
-5. Add at least four more properties such as `favoriteToy`, and `nappingSpot`
+4. Add at least two more properties such as `favoriteToy`, and/or `nappingSpot`

 **Note:** Because property keys are always string values, quotation marks are optional: